 Assessment: All candidates must enter for three papers.
-The majority of CKY candidates will take Paper 3 (the Extended Curriculum), which is eligible for the award of grades A to G, however a Core Curriculum (Paper 2) is available in which a reduced curriculum is covered in the exams with only grades C to G available.
+The majority of CKY candidates will take Papers 2 & 4 (the Extended Curriculum) plus Paper 6 (Alternative to Practical), which is eligible for the award of grades A to G. However a Core Curriculum (Papers 1, 3 & 6) is available in which reduced content is tested in the Paper 1 and 3 exams, with only grades C to G available.
 If the class teacher believes a student would benefit from completing the Core Curriculum the student and their parents will be informed as soon as possible.

-All candidates take:

-Paper 1 45 minutes

-Multiple choice question paper •

-Weighted at 30% of total availa able mark

-and either:

-Paper 2 1 hour 15 minutes Or Paper 3 1 hour 15 minutes

-Core theory paper Extended theory pape r

-Weighted at 50% of total availa able marks Weighted at 50% of to tal available marks

-and

-Paper 6 a.
-1 hour

-Alternative to Practical

-Weighted at 20% of total availa able marks

-CARGENER BERRER CONTRACTOR

-TAXABLE PROPERTY AND TRANSFERRE

-The second se

-1 1 1

-ICCSE Options 2014
+All candidates take either: Core Curriculum Extended Curriculum Paper 1 45 minutes Paper 2 45 minutes Multiple choice question paper Multiple choice question paper Weighted at 30% of total available mark or Weighted at 30% of total available mark Paper 3 1 hour 15 minutes Paper 4 1 hour 15 minutes Core theory paper Extended theory paper Weighted at 50% of total available marks Weighted at 50% of total available marks and Paper 6 1 hour Alternative to Practical TA SERVICIONAL ANGELOGRAPHY Weighted at 20% of total available marks TA DESCRIPTION OF SPECIAL SPEC